-Radon Testing and Radon Mitigation in Coatesville
+Radon Testing and Radon Remediation in Coatesville

 Coatesville’s location along the Brandywine River in the midst of the Chester Valley stimulated its growth and prosperity.
 Radon is prevalent in Coatesville even if you’re not aware of it.
 It could be placing you and your loved ones in danger.

 Radon is a radioactive gas that results from the natural breakdown of uranium found in trace amounts in soil, rock, and water.
 Radon is the main source of our exposure to all radiation.
 The US Surgeon General and the US Environmental Protection Agency (EPA) have determined that radon is second only to smoking as a leading cause of lung cancer.
 Testing for Radon is the only way to know if you and your family are at risk from radon.